Rick Volk: NFL Champion, Super Bowl III

+Super Bowl V Champion

 In 1970, Volk helped lead the Colts to another Super Bowl appearance, but were now representing the AFC following the merger of the two leagues (NFL and AFL) that year.
 This time, the Colts defeated the Dallas Cowboys in Super Bowl V. Volk was responsible for covering Pro Football Hall of Famers Bob Hayes and Mike Ditka in the Super Bowl, and he played a key role in the Colts' victory.
 In the fourth quarter, the Colts trailed the Cowboys 13-6.
 Volk intercepted a pass by Cowboys quarterback Craig Morton at the Dallas 33-yard line and returned it 30 yards to the 3-yard line to set up the tying touchdown.
 Baltimore quarterback Earl Morrall later referred to Volk's interception as the play of the game.

 Interviewed in 2009, Volk cited Super Bowl V as his fondest memory of playing in Baltimore.
 He recalled team owner Carroll Rosenbloom flying the whole team, families included, to the Bahamas the day after the game: "The next day we all got on the plane and flew over to the Bahamas.
 He took the whole family – my wife and one kid, at the time.
 I remember we were on the beach, Tom Mitchell and I, and we got the paper to make sure it was really true - that we did win.
 Because this was like a dream come true on the sand beaches in the Bahamas."